LIT-Protocol/vincent-smart-account-signer/README.md

 signing authority to a Vincent ability with strict validation, ensuring that operations are only executed when they meet specific safety criteria.

-The demo supports two smart account providers and a direct EOA flow:
+The demo supports multiple smart account providers and direct EOA flow:

 - **ZeroDev** (Kernel-based smart accounts)
 - **Crossmint** (Crossmint-based smart accounts)
+- **Safe** (Safe Smart Account)
 - **EOA via Vincent PKP** (the Vincent PKP acts as an EOA that signs transactions directly)

 The demo specifically focuses on **Aave protocol interactions**, where a Vincent ability validates that all operations